Hailey Baldwin Is Reportedly In Awe Of Justin Bieber For Opening Up About His Past With Selena Gomez

 The source also shared that Bieber has changed for the better since the two tied the knot.
 While he and Baldwin had dated on and off for years, the two became more serious after he ended his relationship with Gomez for good in 2018.
 The pair privately wed in September 2018 and had an official wedding one year later.
 Since getting married, Bieber reportedly “feels so blessed” to have his wife by his side as he grows into becoming a better man.

 Changes is Bieber’s first studio album in five years, per NPR.
 The album celebrates the singer’s newfound bliss as a married man following a tumultuous few years.
-Prior to the album’s release, Bieber released his YouTube series Seasons, in which he shares intimate moments about his life, including his past drug use and his current battle with Lyme disease.
-Bieber executive produced the series and launched it on his most popular platform, as he currently has over 50 million subscribers on YouTube.
+Prior to the album’s release, Bieber released his YouTube series Seasons, in which he shares intimate moments about his life, including his past drug use and current battle with Lyme disease.
+Bieber produced the series and launched it on his most popular platform, as he currently has over 50 million subscribers on YouTube.
 The honest series raked in 32.65 million views in its first week.